-LAN LEDS
+LAN LEDs

-Two LAN ports are located on the I/O back panel of the motherboard.
-This Ethernet LAN port has two LEDs (Light Emitting Diode).
-The vellow LED indicates activity, while the Link LED may be green, amber, or off to indicate the speed of the connections.
-Refer to the tables on the right and below for more information.
+Two LAN ports are on the I/O back panel.
+Both Ethernet LAN ports have two LEDs (Light Emitting Diode).
+The yellow LED indicates activity, while the Link LED may be green, amber, or off to indicate the speed of the connections.
+Refer to the tables on the right for more information.